 A final reason to always raise multiple pigs rather than one, is that the time to care for your pigs is the same.
 It will take you just as much time to look in on one pig as it does to look in on two or three pigs.

-It’s true, you’ll need to refill the water and feed more frequently with three pigs versus one and you’ll need more bedding in total, but these are things you are checking anyway, no matter how many pigs you have.
+You’ll need to refill the water and feed more frequently with three pigs versus one and you’ll need more bedding in total, but these are things you are checking anyway, no matter how many pigs you have.

 The Best Feed For Pigs will go over your pig feed options and help you choose which feeding plan is best for your situation.